Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 \subsection{Frame potential}

-We will now contrast the above results for OTOCs for the RMPU ensemble with a common probe of unitary design: the frame potential.
-This measure is related to the average value of higher-order OTOCs over different observables~\cite{roberts2017chaos}, and thus probes average-case freeness.
+We will now contrast the above results for OTOCs for the RMPU ensemble with a common probe of unitary design: the unitary frame potential.
+This measure is related to the average value of higher-order OTOCs on different observables~\cite{roberts2017chaos}, thus measuring average-case freeness.
 In particular, the frame potential quantifies the closeness of an ensemble $\mc{E}$ to a unitary $k$-design via a $2$-norm distance with respect to the moment operators defined in Eq.~\eqref{eq:moment} (see App.~\ref{ap:a}),

-where in the second step we used the replica trick and $\mathrm{tr}(A^T)=\mathrm{tr}(A)$.
+where in the second step we used the replica method and $\mathrm{tr}(A^T)=\mathrm{tr}(A)$.
 Relevant to our setting, we recall a key result from Ref.~\cite{roberts2017chaos} which relates the frame potential to a certain average of higher-order OTOCs